bccp/nbodykit/docs/source/install.rst

 .. note::

     This section covers using nbodykit on the computing nodes of NERSC.
     The computing nodes requires special care because they do not work with the simple MPI provided from Anaconda.

-Currently, nbodykit cannot be used on the login nodes at NERSC due to the inability to initialize MPI.
-We recommend using the NERSC JupyterHub services, available at https://jupyter.nersc.gov and https://jupyter-dev.nersc.gov/.
+    If instead you wish to use nbodykit on the login nodes of NERSC or the Jupyter Hub services (available at https://jupyter.nersc.gov and https://jupyter-dev.nersc.gov/), users should follow the
-    These services provide Jupyter notebook environments for interactive use of nbodykit on the NERSC machines.

-    The JupyterHub machines are very similar to standard computers -- follow the
     :ref:`Anaconda installation instructions <conda-installation>`
     to install nbodykit.
+The login nodes and JuptyerHub machines are very similar to standard computers.
 For more information on the JupyterHub services, see `the official NERSC guide`_.

 Development and testing of nbodykit was performed on the `NERSC`_ super-computing machines at Lawrence Berkeley National Laboratory.
 We maintain a daily build of